-I am an obsessive cat dad.
+I am an insane cat dad.
 If cats come up in conversation—and sometimes even when they don't— within seconds I’ll whip out pictures of my fur son, Rajah, either on a leash at the park (yep, I take my cat to the park on a leash), wearing a Halloween costume (yep, I do this too), or in his incredibly Instagram-friendly cat backpack (yep, I own one).

 I rejoiced when Bruno, the extremely extra, 25-pound shelter cat found a forever home.
 I love cat art and stan Félicette, the first cat in space.
 I weep for the cats that have been unwillingly shaven, stranded on telephone poles, forced to take acid, or castrated by the state of Israel.
 I don’t believe the propaganda about cats being mean-spirited, or creating hellish living environments for easily-manipulated humans.
 I grew up with one dog and many cats, and I’ve always felt more allegiance to the species that can’t be trained to heil Hitler.